sadcitizen/doremi/src/number/is-float/readme.md

-# isFloat(number)
+# isFloat(value): Boolean

-Checks if the given number is float.
+Checks if the given value is a float number.

 ## Usage